Magellanic penguins on Isla Magdalena

 Isn’t he cute?!
 Watching the penguins offers so many fun moments and so many exciting photographic opportunities.

-The Magellanic penguins, on the other hand, are on an island near Punta Arenas called Isla Magdalena.
+The Magellanic penguins are on an island near Punta Arenas called Isla Magdalena.
 The island is located just off the coast of Punta Arenas in the Strait of Magellan and is home to some 120 thousand penguins.

 You can join a tour to Isla Magdalena or visit on your own.